Mapsui/Mapsui/docfx/documentation/Home.md

 # Introduction
-Mapsui is a .NET Map component for WPF, UWP and Xamarin Android and iOS.
+Mapsui is a .NET component to show a map in your app.

 ## Supported platforms
 - WPF